GWDdoS/Astral/about.md

-# Echo v2.0
+# CORE

- This mod is a lazy attempt to make a functional port of echo, the "best 2.11 freebot", being developed by Argxment, GWDdoS, GMDPLUTONIC/GMP, and LoliGD
+ CORE: A bot made by botters, designed for botters.
+Currently being developed by Argxment, GWDdoS, GMDPLUTONIC/GMP, and LoliGD

 # Features